Florida woman in COVID-19 coma wakes up on day family planned to pull life support - NewsBreak

 PORTLAND, Maine ( WFLA ) — A Florida woman’s COVID-19 recovery is being called miraculous after she woke up from a coma on the same day her family planned to pull her off life support.

 Bettina Lerman, 69, contracted the virus in September while on a visit to Maine, WMTW reported .
-Bettina’s son, Andrew Lerman, said she had underlying health conditions and planned to get vaccinated before she got sick with COVID-19.Are you fully vaccinated if you haven’t gotten a booster shot?
+Bettina’s son, Andrew Lerman, said she had underlying health conditions and planned to get vaccinated before she got sick with COVID-19.CDC advisers support expanding COVID-19 vaccine boosters to all adults

 The virus ravaged her lungs, leading doctors to believe that she wouldn’t survive.
 By the time the decision was made to take her off life support, Bettina had already spent more than a month on a ventilator.